-Due to the huge responsibility that comes with working with pets, this is a service I do not offer.
-However, as a fine artist, I am able to paint a realistic portrait of your beloved pet as an alternative.
+Due to the huge responsibility that comes with working with pets and for in depth reasons mentioned here, this is a service I do not offer.
+However, as a fine artist, I am able to paint a realistic portrait of your beloved pet as an alternative (subject to availability).
 This way, I can capture your pets character and ‘spark’, which is something that’s not possible with taxidermy.

 Due to lack of time and resources, I do not currently offer classes or tuition on taxidermy.

 Others are sourced from local roadkill, the result of a natural death from breeders, or the result of ethical, legal pest control.

 I want to be the one to change people’s perception of taxidermists – I’m actively trying to support wildlife conservation charities by donating 10% of the sales made from my art and taxidermy to them.
 Suffolk Wildlife Trust being one of them that is close to my heart.